 Youngmin has been reviving the ancient craft of Jogakbo, a form of patchwork Bojagi made with leftover remnants of fabric and Saeksilnubi, Korean quilting, since moving to San Francisco in 1996.
 Youngmin’s work have been exhibited and collected throughout the United States and abroad.
 The Asian Art Museum of San Francisco has her work in the museum collection.
 In 2020, one of her works, ‘Remnants of Memory’ was included in ‘De Young Open’ a juried community art exhibition by the De Young Museum in San Francisco.

-She founded the Korean Textile Tour in 2017 to introduce Korean traditional textile art and culture.
-She leads this tour annually and travel with textile enthusiasts to learn textile traditions in Korea.
+In 2017, she founded the Korean Textile Tour to introduce Korean traditional textile art and culture.
+She leads this tour annually and travels with textile enthusiasts to learn textile traditions in Korea.